Dual mandate: Devolved legislatures

-There have been members of the House of Commons also holding seats in the Scottish Parliament, Welsh Parliament, or Northern Ireland Assembly.
+There were members of the House of Commons also holding seats in the Scottish Parliament, Welsh Parliament, or Northern Ireland Assembly.

 The November 2009 report by the Committee on Standards in Public Life into the controversy surrounding MPs' expenses noted that "double jobbing" was "unusually ingrained in the political culture" of Northern Ireland, where 16 of 18 MPs were Stormont MLAs, compared to one Scottish MP being an MSP (First Minister Alex Salmond), and no Welsh MPs being AMs.
 The 2009 report recommended a ban with effect from the 2011 Stormont elections, which Northern Ireland parties vetoed.
 In 2012 Sinn Féin committed to end dual jobbing, with Deputy First Minister Martin McGuinness resigning his Westminster seat in 2013.
 Stormont parties agreed to the Northern Ireland (Miscellaneous Provisions) Act 2014's prohibiting MLAs holding seats in the Westminster Commons, or Dáil Éireann in Dublin, with effect from the next Stormont election (postponed from 2015 to 2016).
 In January 2022 the UK government planned to suspend the prohibition from the 2022 Assembly election until the 2024 United Kingdom general election; when the other Stormont parties objected that this favoured DUP leader Jeffrey Donaldson, the plan was withdrawn.
 Donaldson won a seat at Stormont but nominated Emma Little-Pengelly to fill it, while he kept his Westminster seat instead.

 The Wales Act 2014 also applied a similar restriction on the then National Assembly for Wales (now the Senedd or Welsh Parliament) as from the Assembly election in 2016.

-It remains possible for members of the Scottish Parliament to be members of the UK Parliament: prominent MSPs including Alex Salmond, John Swinney, Margaret Curran, and Cathy Jamieson have simultaneously held seats in Holyrood and Westminster.
+It remained possible for members of the Scottish Parliament to be members of the UK Parliament: prominent MSPs including Alex Salmond, John Swinney, Margaret Curran, and Cathy Jamieson simultaneously held seats in Holyrood and Westminster.
 The system came under scrutiny in the 2020s, with former leader of the Scottish Conservatives Douglas Ross facing criticism for double jobbing as the MP for Moray and the MSP for the Highlands and Islands from 2021 to 2024.
 The Scottish National Party Westminster leader Stephen Flynn stated in November 2024 that he would aim to hold a dual mandate by seeking election as MSP for Aberdeen South and North Kincardine while still serving as MP for Aberdeen South.
 However, due to internal party opposition, he announced he would not seek election to the Scottish Parliament while also being an MP.
 In December 2024, the Scottish Parliament unanimously backed an amendment to the Scottish Elections (Representation and Reform) Bill that would prohibit MSPs from also sitting as MPs or peers.
+The bill was enacted in 2025 and restricts MPs or life peers elected to Holyrood after that year.
+Flynn was elected MSP for Aberdeen Deeside and North Kincardine in 2026 and required him to vacate his Westminster seat within 49 days post-election.
+Secondary legislation for the 2025 act provides that in case of an MSP who holds a life peerage, there is a 14-day period to resign from the House of Lords.